milomedia/tilix/_drafts/champion-energy-mobilises.md

 * **Hired Tilix for**:
   * Enterprise architecture
   * Back-office operations
-  * Integration with USS from Morrison Data Services and Utiliteam
+  * Integration with Universal Supplier Service (USS) from Morrison Data Services and Utiliteam

 ## About Champion Energy™